Management Policies & Systems

 Haruka Matsuyama

-Member of the Audit Committee Ms. Matsuyama’s experience and insights as an attorney-at-law are highly beneficial to a governance reform of Mitsubishi Electric.
-The Company expects her to oversee the Company’s business operations if she is elected as Outside Director, by using a wide range of experience and insights especially in the fields of ESG, and legal affairs and compliance at the Board of Directors and each Committee.
+Member of the Audit Committee Mr. Minakawa’s experience and insights as a management, finance and audit specialist cultivated over the course of his career, serving as Corporate Senior Vice President in charge of accounting and Auditor of a manufacturing company, are highly beneficial to Mitsubishi Electric.
+The Company expects him to oversee the Company’s business operations by using a wide range of experience and insights especially in the fields of corporate management, corporate strategies and globalization, finance and accounting at the Board of Directors and each Committee.

 Note